kfchou/kfchou.github.io/_posts/2025-03-21-git-rebase.md

 git push --force
 ```

-[Why do you need to force push](https://stackoverflow.com/questions/77029078/why-do-i-need-a-force-push-after-a-rebase)?
-The short answer is that notice the commits in the feature branch has changed (`D->D'`,`E->E'`).
+Why do you need to force push after a rebase?
+Because the commits in the feature branch has changed (`D -> D'`,`E -> E'`).
+You can read the [long answer here](https://stackoverflow.com/questions/77029078/why-do-i-need-a-force-push-after-a-rebase).

-I recommand reading [Git rebase illustrated](https://dev.to/joemsak/git-rebase-explained-and-eventually-illustrated-5hlb) to see what's happening under the hood.Specifically, having an understanding of what happens when git "rewinds" then "replays" your commits is very helpful in branch management.
+I recommand reading [Git rebase illustrated](https://dev.to/joemsak/git-rebase-explained-and-eventually-illustrated-5hlb) to see what's happening under the hood.
+Specifically, having an understanding of what happens when git "rewinds" then "replays" your commits is very helpful in branch management.

 # Rebasing with 2 arguments
 `git rebase --onto` allows you to rebase starting from a specific commit.
 It grants you exact control over what is being rebased and where.
 This is for scenarios where you need to be precise [1].